 - Labumpa of the UK has "water recreation headwear" with a fabric outer and liner, and a 7mm "high density flexible cushioning layer in between.

 - Opti-cool Headgear makes headgear from EVA foam with sizes to fit heads from 17.5 inches to 26.25 inches in circumference.
 The price is $70, with custom graphics available at an additional $15 to $30.
-The Web page has photos and ordering info, but it rejected us as spammers when we last tried to visit!
+The web page has photos and ordering info, but it rejected us as spammers when we last tried to visit!